 - where channel cj is selected by the UE uniformly randomly from the set of channels C before performing Type 1 channel access procedure on any channel in the set of channels C.

-- if a UE is configured without intra-cell guard band(s) on a UL bandwidthpart as described in clause 7 in [8], the UE may not transmit on a channel within the bandwidth of the carrier, if the UE fails to access any of the channels of the UL bandwidthpart.
+- the UE may transmit on channel ci∈C using Type 1 channel access procedure as described in clause 4.2.1.1

+- the UE may not transmit on channel ci∈C within the bandwidth of a carrier, if the UE fails to access any of the channels of the carrier bandwidth on which the UE is scheduled or configured with UL resources.

-- otherwise, the UE may not transmit on channel ci∈C within the bandwidth of a carrier, if the UE fails to access any of the channels, of the carrier bandwidth, on which the UE is scheduled or configured by UL resources.
+- the UE may not transmit on a channel within the bandwidth of a carrier if the UE is configured without intra-cell guard band(s) on an UL bandwidth part as described in clause 7 of [8] and if the UE fails to access any of the channels of the UL bandwidth part.

 *** Unchanged text omitted ***